 I accept PayPal, checks and all major credit cards.
 All invoicing is done through Freshbooks.

 Yes.
 A deposit equal to 50% of the project fee is due before any work begins with the remainder being payable upon completion.
-For large projects, sometimes the payment structure is broken up into different payment phases like 25/25/50 or similar, but, in general, a deposit is always required.

 WordPress is an incredibly versatile content management system.
 If your developer can theme from scratch, like I can, then there are no limitations on what can be done aesthetically with WordPress.
 You have just as much flexibility using WordPress as you do a static site.
 The biggest advantage to using WordPress is it puts your website under your control.
 While static sites require you contact a web developer if you want to make any changes to your website, no development skills are needed when updating a WordPress site.
 It’s incredibly easy to make changes to your website whether you’re adding a video, editing copy, adjusting slideshow content or adding a new event to the calendar.
-On all of my projects, I also provide documentation specific to your project that outlines how various changes can be made using WordPress to make sure you’re absolutely clear on how you can manage your website moving forward.
+On all of my projects, I also provide training specific to your project that outlines how various changes can be made using WordPress to make sure you’re absolutely clear on how you can manage your website moving forward.